aloistr/swisseph/doc/swisseph.md

 This matches very well again, the differences being smaller than 0.001 arc second.

-### Test 3: Apparent Positions, True Equinox of Date, RA, DE, Ecliptic Longitude and Latitude {#test-3-apparent-positions-true-equinox-of-date-ra-de-ecliptic-longitude-and-latitude .list-paragraph}
+### Test 3: Apparent Positions, True Equinox of Date, RA, DE, Ecliptic Longitude and Latitude

 Now we are going to test apparent positions relative to the true equinox of date.